Asus ROG Zephyrus S GX701 (GX701GX-XS76) Review

 The Bottom Line

-Now, the Asus ROG Zephyrus S GX701 Check on Amazon at Amazon is a complicated one.
+Now, the Asus ROG Zephyrus S GX701 is a complicated one.
 It has a crisp display that looks great, has tons of speedy storage, and isn’t prohibitively heavy for anyone who wants a gaming laptop to tote around on daily commute.
 On the other hand, taken as a whole, the 15-inch version of the Zephyrus S looks like a better option – still, I’m not convinced about the footprint and relates sacrifices at this screen size.

 Sure, it’s thin and sleek-looking than most 17-incher, but on the other hand the size and weight somewhat undermine the concept of Max-Q portability.
 While you can easily carry it around with you, it is not one of those systems you’d want to carry very often.